-You must keep this appointment for at least six continuous months before applying for a public appraiser's license for 3 to 20 years.
-As mentioned above, there are fees that must be paid during the process of obtaining a public appraiser's license.
+There are additional prerequisites depending on whether you are a Florida resident or not.
+You must also keep an appointment for at least six continuous months before applying for a public adjuster's license.
+Once you have completed the requirements, the state government will send you an email confirmation that your Florida public adjuster license is now active.
+There are fees that must be paid during the process of obtaining a public adjuster's license.

 In addition to obtaining a license, public adjusters must take 24 hours of specific continuing education courses to renew their license.
 Courses for independent adjusters do not meet the CE requirements of state public adjusters, so it's best to check the specifications of public adjusters before purchasing them.
 When beneficiaries of an insurance policy file a claim on that policy, they usually hire public insurance adjusters to represent their interests in resolving the claim.
 A public adjuster can also act on behalf of or help an insured person negotiate the resolution of a claim.